Cobra-117/-Discarded-Battle-simulator/README.md

 -Placement of the fighters on the map with the mouse

 ##plan for futures:
--Finish the placement system to make the game playable

-As this game is a prototype, nearly everything needs to be improved, so once this first protoype will be playable, I will probably restart a new Unity project to a newer and better version of the game.
+As this game is a prototype, nearly everything needs to be improved, so now that this first protoype is playable, I will probably restart a new Unity project to a newer and better version of the game.
 Here's the things I plan to do or improves:

 #New features: